 - We do offer a Caregiver’s Policy & Procedures Manual which contains a strong theft policy.

 - Have every staff member sign a copy of the policy, indicating they understand, accept and promise to abide by it.

 - Use a pre-paid card for the caregiver to use instead of a bank account card/credit card.

 - Communicate the home care agency’s stand on the issue of theft from clients (or anyone for that matter)?

-Make sure your bonding policy is up to date.
+Make sure your Insurance bonding policy is up to date.

 - Have a bonding policy of no less than $25K per occurrence.
 More if you’re serving clients with great wealth.
 Think about how small rings, necklaces, etc. can be: concealable and not checked everyday.

 - Understand how much the coverage is for.

 - Obtain ALL details of the policy and what to do in event of a loss/claim.